paulaweir/frontend/docs/01-start-here/08-incidents.md

 may cause that dependency to come under even more load).

-If you are seeing an increase in REAL traffic (i.e. not just due to Fastly making more requests), you should scale up.
+If you are seeing an increase in REAL traffic (i.e. not just due to Fastly making more requests because your app is not returning 200s), you should scale up.

 If instances are maxing their CPU (as seen in the xApp CloudWatch dashboards) you should scale up.